-- Whilst significant positive effects are predicted in terms of 'crime' overall, further opportunities to design-out crime should be explored; - Whilst significant positive effects are predicted in terms of 'health' overall, emerging evidence around requirements for health facilities should be taken into account; - Whilst significant positive effects are predicted in terms of 'housing' overall, emerging evidence around Gypsy and Traveller accommodation needs should be taken into account; and - Whilst significant positive effects are predicted in terms of 'flood risk' overall, further consideration might be given to policy measures aimed at avoiding and mitigating risk.
+- Whilst significant positive effects are predicted in terms of 'crime' overall, further opportunities to design-out crime should be explored; - Whilst significant positive effects are predicted in terms of 'health' overall, emerging evidence around requirements for health facilities should be taken into account; - Whilst significant positive effects are predicted in terms of 'housing' overall, emerging evidence around Gypsy and Traveller accommodation needs should be taken into account; - Whilst significant positive effects are predicted in terms of 'townscape and heritage' overall, there will be a need to take careful account of the potential for tall buildings to impact, including through in--combination impacts; and - Whilst significant positive effects are predicted in terms of 'flood risk' overall, further consideration might be given to policy measures aimed at avoiding and mitigating risk.

 There are no instances of the appraisal concluding significant negative effects for a sustainability topic; however, there are number of instances where it is not possible to conclude significant positive effects.
-In several instances it is the case that policy measures are vague or absent at this stage, but there is an expectation that the next ('proposed submission') version will include policy (having further regard to the

-Strategic Policies DPD and emerging DM Policies DPD).
-Most notably, it is not possible to conclude significant positive effects in terms of 'accessibility' at the current time, given that the Infrastructure Delivery Plan (IDP) update is yet to be finalised and feed into site specific policy requirements around community infrastructure delivery.
-Also, it will be important that the proposed submission version of the plan includes site specific policy aimed at ensuring that opportunities for delivering decentralised energy networks are realised."
+In several instances it is the case that policy requirements are broad at this stage, in the knowledge that these issues can be sufficiently addressed at the planning application stage and appropriately managed through the Borough-wide DM Policies DPD.
+Most notably, it is not possible to conclude significant positive effects in terms of 'accessibility' at the current time, given that the Infrastructure Delivery Plan (IDP) update is yet to be finalised and feed into site specific policy requirements around community infrastructure delivery; nor is it possible to conclude predict significant positive effects in terms of 'energy and carbon' as there is still much work to be done in order to ensure that opportunities for delivering decentralised energy networks are realised.